Primordial Gravitational Waves in Running Vacuum Cosmologies: Final comments

 On the other hand, there is no adiabatic amplification for frequencies $\nu > {\cal H}_{\text{max}}$ so that we have introduced a cut-off at $\nu_{\text{max}} = {\cal H}_{\text{max}}$ in these graphs.
 For a given $H_I$ value, the cut-off frequency for the abrupt transition model is twice the cut-off frequency for the decaying vacuum model.
 However, since we have freedom to choose $H_I$ for the $\Lambda$(H)-model, different cut-off frequencies are allowed (see Fig. \ref{fig2}b).
 In principle, even for different values of $H_I$, the shape of the curves predicted by the AT and ST models are quite different thereby suggesting a possible test for the underlying inflationary mechanisms.

-\section{Final Comments}
+\section{Final comments}

-We have investigated the production of gravitational waves in the context of a flat nonsingular decaying vacuum cosmology.
+We have investigated the production of GWs in the context of a flat nonsingular decaying vacuum cosmology.
 The dynamical $\Lambda$(H)-term was phenomenologically modeled as $\Lambda (H) = \Lambda_{b} + H^3/H_I$.
-This kind of model undergone a smooth transition from an early inflation to the standard radiation phase which can analytically be described \cite{Perico2013,Lima1994}.
-Interestingly, the model explain the present day entropy content of the Universe stored in the relic radiation \cite{LBS2015} without necessity of a non-adiabatic reheating stage.
-Such scenario are free of horizon and ``graceful exit" problems, and are also in agreement with the observations at low and intermediate redshifts since it evolves to the standard $\Lambda_b$CDM cosmology.
-Therefore, the scenario provides an interesting framework to compare the production of gravitational waves from an early de Sitter phase with the predictions of the standard approach (inflation plus radiation and subsequent eras).
+This kind of model undergone a smooth transition from an early inflation to the standard radiation phase which can analytically be described \cite{Lima1994,Lima1996,Perico2013,Lima2013}.
+Interestingly, the model explain the present day entropy content of the Universe stored in the relic radiation \cite{Lima2015,Lima2015b} without necessity of a highly non-adiabatic reheating stage.
+Such scenario is also free of horizon and ``graceful" exit problems, and is also in agreement with the observations at low and intermediate redshifts since it evolves to the standard $\Lambda_b$CDM cosmology.
+In comparison with the standard approach (big-bang, adiabatic inflation, reheating, plus radiation and subsequente eras), the present study also provides a simple way to understand how a different scenario can modify the predictions concerning the generated spectrum of GWs.